Bob Wightman

 The “rules” such as they are:

-If you wish to become a member of the Bob Graham Club there is one further requirement: your attempt must be witnessed at each summit.
+If you wish to become a member of the Bob Graham Club there is one further requirement:

-The full history of the Round, including earlier progressions in the Lakeland 24hr record may be found in the Club’s booklet “42 Peaks”.
+The full history of the Round, including earlier progressions in the Lakeland 24hr record may be found in the Bob Graham Club’s booklet “42 Peaks”.
 The current edition is written by Peter McDonald who has his own website with information about the Round.

 By default the information presented here relates to a clockwise round beginning at midnight on the closest Saturday to the next midsummer (this will be ).
 If you wish to change this then open the calculator dialog via the button at the RH end of the menu above, pick your settings and save them.